jabbate7/PhotonicNeuronSimulator/docs/theory.rst

 Problem Description
 -----------------------

 Neuromorphic or cognitive computing is a rapidly growing frontier of research which seeks to develop new computational processors inspired by the architecture of the brain.
 In such systems, the fundamental processing unit is a "neuron", which responds to inputs above threshold with a large amplitude pulse (a spike) before refracting to its rest state.
-As with their biological counterpart, collections of these neurons are connected to form a network:  the state of a given neuron is relayed to its neighbours via a "synapse" which applies a configurable weight and delay to its output signal.
-These weighted and delayed outputs are summed at a given neuron to forms its input, which governs its spiking behaviour.
+As with their biological counterpart, collections of these neurons are connected to form a network:  the state of a given neuron is relayed to its neighbors via a "synapse" which applies a configurable weight and delay to its output signal.
+These weighted and delayed outputs are summed at a given neuron to forms its input, which governs its spiking behavior.

 In this project we will design a modular spiking neural network simulator.
 For an arbitrary fundamental neuron model and network topology (number of neurons, synaptic weights and delays) we plan on computing its dynamics and visualizing each neuron's state.